hirefrank/www/content/2014-summer-movies.md

 * [iCalender](http://hrfnk.tk/1n28wbQ)
 * [XML](http://hrfnk.tk/RWBP5X)

-I hope to add Rooftop Films soon, but their data is a bit hard to gather.
+I hope to add [Rooftop Films](http://rooftopfilms.com/blog/2014/04/rooftop-films-2014-summer-series-feature-film-lineup.html) soon, but their data is a bit hard and tedious to gather.
 If you know anyone there, know of any other venues or have any other tips, let me know!

 Enjoy the show(s).